iesahin/xvc/book/src/ref/xvc-pipeline-import.md

 Usage: xvc pipeline import [OPTIONS]

 Options:
-  -n, --name <NAME>      Name of the pipeline this command applies to
+  -n, --name <NAME>      Name of the pipeline to import.
+If not set, the name from the file is used
       --file <FILE>      File to read the pipeline.
-Reads from stdin if not specified.
-      --format <FORMAT>  Format for input from stdin.
+Use stdin if not specified --format <FORMAT>  Input format.
+One of json or yaml.
+If not set, the format is guessed from the file extension.
+If the file extension is not set, json is used as default
-      --overwrite        Whether to overwrite the current pipeline if one found with an identical name -h, --help             Print help information
+      --overwrite        Overwrite the pipeline even if the name already exists -h, --help             Print help information

 ```